bashuser30/dl-distro/README.md

 ```
 USAGE: dl-distro [OPTIONS] [DISTRO] [PATH]

-  Provide dl-distro with a distro or a jq path:
+  Provide dl-distro with a distro name or
+  jq path.
+The jq path uses the same names
+  you see in interactive mode.

+      dl-distro arch
-    dl-distro debian
+      dl-distro arch.latest
-    dl-distro debian.netinst.amd64
+      dl-distro -n arch.latest ~/Downloads

 OPTIONS
   -h, --help         Display this usage message